- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Jillian York On 17 September 2012 @ 2:19 pm | 25 Comments

-In Advocacy, Egypt, Feature, Freedom of Expression, Libya, Middle East & North Africa
+In Advocacy, Egypt, Feature, Free Expression, Libya, Middle East & North Africa

 This past week, a video apparently made with the sole purpose of inciting Muslim anger by an American Coptic Christian was shown on Egyptian television, sparking protests outside the US Embassy in Cairo that have been replicated throughout several countries in the region.
 The response to the video caused several countries, including Afghanistan, to block the video on YouTube, while YouTube itself chose to block access to the video in Egypt and Libya and later India and other countries, though the latter were in response to legal requests.